danielearwicker/boxm/README.md

 ## Installation

 ```
-npm install --save meta-object
+npm install --save boxm
 ```

 (Type declarations are included of course.)

 ## Dependency-free

-Although it is useful with React and MobX, `meta-object` has no runtime package dependencies itself.
+Although it is useful with React and MobX, `boxm` has no runtime package dependencies itself.

 ## Purpose